ahmad0790/spotify-sequential-track-sequence-prediction/README.md

 Additionally there is a little bit of modeling analysis done in the following notebook:
 1) `spotify_model_analysis_skip_seq.ipynb`

-Additionally the following script was used to create the sampled dataset of 3.3M sessions with 103K unique track ids used in all models
+Finally the following script was used to create the sampled dataset of 3.3M sessions with 103K unique track ids used in all models
-`utils/datapreprocessing.py
+1) `utils/datapreprocessing.py

 ####